 Diana, Princess of Wales, received a rapturous local welcome when she opened the new Obstetrics and Gynaecology Unit at St Helier Hospital.

-Prince Edward officially opened the new-look Charles Cryer Theatre in 1991.
+Prince Edward, now known as the Duke of Edinburgh officially opened the new-look Charles Cryer Theatre in 1991.
 It closed again in 2016, but was reborn in 2019 as The Cryer.
 The building was originally created as a public hall way back in 1874.

 Visited 26 November, 2012

-Prince Charles made his first official visit to the borough of Sutton to praise a school which has transformed its fortunes through good food.
-The current heir to the throne chatted to youngsters and was given a tour around Carshalton Boys Sports College.
+Prince Charles, now of course, King Charles, made his first official visit to the borough of Sutton to praise a school which has transformed its fortunes through good food.
+Charles chatted to youngsters and was given a tour around Carshalton Boys Sports College.

-Duke and Duchess of Cambridge Support The Royal Marsden
+Prince and Princess of Wales Support The Royal Marsden

 Visited 29 September, 2011

-Prince William has been the President of The Royal Marsden in Sutton since May 2007, a position previously held by his mother, Diana, Princess of Wales.
-He visited with his wife Catherine, Duchess of Cambridge to open the new Oak Centre for Children and Young People.
+Prince William has been the President of The Royal Marsden in Sutton since May 2007, a position previously held by his mother, Diana, the late Princess of Wales.
+He visited with his wife Catherine, to open the new Oak Centre for Children and Young People.